-Welcome to the 2016 edition of the CMS Guide to Interim Measures.
+Welcome to the CMS Expert Guide to Interim Measures.

 When a party engaged in international commerce has to consider taking urgent legal steps against a business partner or a competitor, interim measures will often become necessary to protect its position, both in the company’s own and in other jurisdictions.
 In fact, interim measures are frequently the only way to ensure swift and efficient safeguarding of the applicant’s interest.